Sorapointa/Sorapointa/docs/concurrency.md

 ## Requirements for Thread Safety

-Fix as many thread-safety issues as possible that can be fixed easily, such as using the atomic delegation, ConcurrencyHashMap and other built-in atomic objects.
+Fix as many thread-safety issues as possible that can be fixed easily, such as using the atomic delegation, ConcurrentHashMap and other built-in atomic objects.
 If all built-in atomic methods are no longer enough for your needs, try using the simple Mutex.